The 2014 #GivingTuesday Challenges

 #GivingTuesday 2013 was a great success having raised over $50,000 in just 24 hours!

 Question: What is #GivingTuesday™ ?

 Answer: #GivingTuesday™ (#GT) is a movement to create a national day of giving to kick off the giving season added to the calendar on the Tuesday following Thanksgiving, Black Friday and Cyber Monday.
-The second annual GivingTuesday is on December 3, 2013.
+The third annual GivingTuesday is on December 2, 2014.
 In the same way that retail stores take part in Black Friday, we want the giving community to come together for #GivingTuesday.
 We ask that partners create and commit to a project for/on #GivingTuesday and then help spread the word to their networks.

 Question: What is #GivingTuesday’s mission?